UnifierHQ/unifier/SECURITY.md

 Instead, please either DM a developer on Discord, or report the vulnerability to us, so we can privately patch the vulnerability.

+When reporting a vulnerability using GitHub, please use CVSS 3.1 or 4.0 to evaluate the severity of the vulnerability.
+This lets us know how severe the vulnerability is and what it affects.

 ### What counts as a vulnerability?
 Here are examples of what you **should** report to us as security
 vulnerabilities: